bakaqc/evora-17c/docs/CONTRIBUTING.md

 Format: `<type>: <subject>`

-Conventions:
+**Conventions:**

-- `add`: Add a new code what does not exist.
+- `add`: Add a new code or feature.
-- `update`: Update an existing code.
+- `update`: Update existing code or functionality.
-- `fix`: Fix a bug, issue, or error, tool scan warning.
+- `fix`: Fix a bug, issue, or error, including tool scan warnings.
 - `docs`: Update or add documentation.
 - `feat`: Add a new feature.
-(Usually used in the PR title)
+(Usually used in PR titles.)
-- `refactor`: Refactor an existing code.
+- `refactor`: Refactor existing code without adding new functionality.
-- `delete`: Delete an existing code.
+- `delete`: Remove existing code or features.

-Examples:
+**Examples:**

-- `add: add a new feature`
+- `add: add user authentication`
-- `update: update a function`
+- `update: update dashboard layout`
-- `fix: fix a bug`
+- `fix: fix login issue`
-- `docs: update contributing guidelines`
+- `docs: update README`
-- `feat: add a new feature`
+- `feat: implement user notifications`
-- `refactor: refactor a function`
+- `refactor: optimize database queries`
-- `delete: delete a function`
+- `delete: remove deprecated API endpoints`

-> **Note**: Please follow the conventions to keep the commit history clean and easy to read.
+> **Note:** Following these conventions ensures a clean and easy-to-read commit history.

+## Branch Naming Conventions

+To maintain consistency and clarity in the development process, we follow these branch naming conventions:

+- **feature/**: For branches related to new features.
+  Example: `feature/user-authentication`

+- **bugfix/**: For branches related to bug fixes.
+  Example: `bugfix/fix-login-error`

+- **hotfix/**: For urgent bug fixes in production.
+  Example: `hotfix/security-patch`

+- **release/**: For preparing new releases.
+  Example: `release/v1.2.0`

+### General Rules

+1. Use lowercase letters and hyphens (`-`) to separate words.
+   Example: `feature/add-user-registration`

+2. Avoid special characters and spaces in branch names.

+3. Keep branch names concise yet descriptive to reflect their purpose.

+> **Note:** Following these rules helps the team work efficiently and maintain clear project history.